 5. Design Services

-5.1 You will consider the draft Project Brief, produced as part of the Design Services, and advise us of any changes you wish to make.
+5.1 You will consider the draft Statement of Work, produced as part of the Design Services, and advise us of any changes you wish to make.
 We will liaise with you in good faith in order to achieve the configuration that you desire for a Fee and within a timescale that you consider acceptable.
-Once you indicate you are happy with the content of the Project Brief by signing, it’s content will be incorporated into the Agreement.
+Once you indicate you are happy with the content of the Statement of Work by signing, it’s content will be incorporated into the Agreement.

-5.2 We retain full legal ownership of the Project Brief and you may not reuse this elsewhere.
+5.2 We retain full legal ownership of the Statement of Work and you may not reuse this elsewhere.